Properties of an Aloha-like stability region: Spherical inner and outer bounds on

 It now suffices to show $\tilde{g}(n) < 0$.
 For $n = 3, 4$ this can be verified; for $n \geq 5$ we apply the inequality $\log(1+x) \leq x - \frac{x^{2}}{2}$ for all $x \in (-1,0]$ and get

-where the inequality follows from the monotonicity in $n$ of the upper bound on $\tilde{g}(n)$.
+where the second inequality follows from the monotonicity in $n$ of the upper bound (in \eqref{eq:tildegOfnsiAndso}) on $\tilde{g}(n)$.
 Therefore we have shown the desired inequality \eqref{eq:desiredInequalityReducedDim}.
-This means that, even if a point is from $\Pmc^{(2)}_{a,1}$, it cannot be an extremizer as it cannot achieve a higher objective value than $\ebf_{i}$ (case $i)$) and/or $\mbf$ (case $ii)$) in the original $n$-dimensional space.
+This means that, even if a point is from $\Pmc^{(2)}_{a,1}$, it cannot be a global maximizer as it cannot achieve a higher objective value than $\ebf_{i}$ (case $i)$) and/or $\mbf$ (case $ii)$) in the original $n$-dimensional space does.
 This concludes Step 4.